 Doug started work for Thompsons Solicitors straight from law school because of its commitment to the labour movement.
 He qualified with Thompsons Solicitors as a solicitor in 1990 specialising as a personal injury lawyer.
 Although he continues to work as a personal injury lawyer, he added pensions, industrial action ballots, trade union rules and other specialisms to his portfolio from 1998 onwards.
 He became the liaison lawyer for the FBU in the same year and for BALPA in 2000.
 From 2003, he started acting as the liaison lawyer for the RMT and finally for the POA from 2009.

-Doug is the son of former general secretary of the Scottish TUC, Campbell Christie, who died in 2011 and he is nephew of Leslie Christie, ex leader of the NUCPS, a forerunner of the PCS civil service union.
+Doug is the son of the former general secretary of the Scottish TUC, Campbell Christie, who died in 2011 and he is the nephew of Leslie Christie, ex-leader of the NUCPS, a forerunner of the PCS civil service union.
 Trade unions and the Labour Party are very much in Doug’s blood, having started canvassing for the party when he was still at primary school.
 He is still active in Labour and has stood as a candidate in local elections.

 DOUG’S CASE EXPERIENCE

-EWS v RMT - Court of Appeal decision on trade dispute ballots confirming that the RMT were not required to serve separate notices on an employer operating industrial relations as a single unit but using two companies as their legal structure.
+EWS v RMT : Court of Appeal decision on trade dispute ballots confirming that the RMT was not required to serve separate notices on an employer operating industrial relations as a single unit but using two companies as their legal structure.

-Dave Green, National Officer Fire Brigades Union: “The FBU have used the expertise of Thompsons Solicitors for many years now.
+Dave Green, National Officer at the Fire Brigades Union, said: “The FBU have used the expertise of Thompsons Solicitors for many years now.
 As the national officer with the legal remit I am in constant contact with their solicitors working out of the regional offices and also Doug Christie as our primary contact at Congress House.

 "Aside from the wealth of experience Doug has with the Fire and Rescue Service there is also a recognition that legal issues are interwoven with the politics of the trade union and the labour movement.
 That is vitally important when establishing a relationship between a union’s legal officer and a team of solicitors.
 Doug has helped develop that and understands how our union works and what our members expect from them.
 It is reassuring to have that confidence in Thompsons and Doug.”